South Suburban College Today

 In the future, SSC will continue to provide educational opportunities to the community in traditional areas, as well as in new and emerging fields.
 Through our distance learning endeavors we hope to be able to reach tomorrow’s student in even more exciting ways.

 In spite of the State budget situation, South Suburban College will continue to provide quality, affordable education with small class sizes and support services.
-We are not in danger of closing our doors and encourage you to look no farther than SSC when making your plans for the 2016-2017 academic year!
+We are not in danger of closing our doors and encourage you to look no farther than SSC when making your academic plans.

 – SSC President Donald Manning